eileencuevas/labs-development-blog/content/2019-03-14-lambda-labs-week-5-md.md

 ## Detailed Analysis

 Pick one of your tickets and provide a detailed analysis of the work you did.
 This should be approximately ¼ page of text, and include screenshots if appropriate

+This week's Detailed Analysis is brought to you by Ticket 3